Goldman Sachs Maintains Duolingo+Inc+-+Class+A (DUOL) Neutral Recommendation

 What is the Fund Sentiment?

-There are 353 funds or institutions reporting positions in Duolingo+Inc+-+Class+A. This is an increase of 1 owner(s) or 0.28% in the last quarter.
-Average portfolio weight of all funds dedicated to DUOL is 0.41%, a decrease of 0.85%.
-Total shares owned by institutions increased in the last three months by 4.59% to 29,292K shares.
-The put/call ratio of DUOL is 1.02, indicating a bearish outlook.
+There are 358 funds or institutions reporting positions in Duolingo+Inc+-+Class+A. This is an increase of 10 owner(s) or 2.87% in the last quarter.
+Average portfolio weight of all funds dedicated to DUOL is 0.41%, an increase of 0.43%.
+Total shares owned by institutions increased in the last three months by 5.54% to 29,266K shares.
+The put/call ratio of DUOL is 1.06, indicating a bearish outlook.

 What are Other Shareholders Doing?